[ 06 · STORIES — REAL VOICES ]

 People at the moment of decision

 Composite scenarios of tradespeople and pre-tradespeople deciding what to do next.
-The names are illustrative.
-Every wage figure, program reference, and licensing rule is linked to a public source within the story.
+Names are illustrative; every wage, program, and licensing reference is linked to its public source within the story itself.

 Tom — Electrician